MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_nsg.md

 1. It may take a few minutes for all the resources and resource group to be deleted.

 #### Review
-In this lab you walked-through the process of setting a VM with and without a network security group (NSG) and see the impact of default NSG rules.
+In this lab you walked through the process of setting a VM with and without a network security group (NSG) and see the impact of default NSG rules.
 You also walked through the process of creating NSG rules.